geomechanics/mpm-examples/README.md

 # Geomechanics MPM Examples

-This repository contains a collection validation and example cases for [Geomecahnics MPM](https://github.com/geomechanics/mpm).
+This repository contains a collection of validation and example cases for [Geomechanics MPM](https://github.com/geomechanics/mpm).

 ## Explicit Single-Phase